 Of course, I immediately agreed, because the conversation with him had remained in positive memory.
 When he posted a few weeks later about Xing that he was represented with the LVQ as a continuing education provider at the job fair Essen, I went.
 My former lecturer job ended and I was still looking for a permanent position, so I could combine my job search with a casual chat about training.

 I visited Mr. Hahn at the LVQ stand and we talked about further training opportunities.
 In addition, he would find it exciting, what I had last professionally and with whom I would be so all about Xing networked.

-Actually, this would exactly match the job profile that the LVQ had defined for a position in the marketing.
-I should just let him send me my application papers and you could meet for a coffee in a loose threesome with the managing director of the LVQ.
-After a one-month trial, I was then taken over in a fixed position.
+Actually, that would fit exactly with the job profile that the LVQ for a position in Marketing would have defined.
+I should just send him my application documents and we could meet the managing director of LVQ for a coffee in a relaxed group of three.
+After a one-month trial period, I was then offered a permanent position.

 Xing: Jobs search for Schüchterne

 So much for my job search via Xing.
-I know of other examples of people who got their jobs through Xing.
-In my opinion, Twitter would not work for many of the people I have looked after for job acquisition.
-In addition, my experiences in adult education show that for many people the job acquisition in social networks has reached the limit with Xing.
+I know of other examples Peoplewho got their job through Xing.
+I don't think Twitter would work for many of the job prospecting people I've mentored so far.
+In addition, my experience in adult education shows that many people have reached the limit when it comes to job acquisition in social networks with Xing.